34j/types-array-api/README.md

 ### Shape Typing

-- To clarify the input and output shapes, you can use `ShapedArray`:
+- To clarify the input and output shapes, `ShapedArray` can be used:

   ```python
   from array_api._2024_12 import ShapedAnyArray as Array